Skip to main content

 Key #1: Say “thank you” to those who give

 People feel more generous when they feel appreciated, according to research.
-Donors who receive a “thank you” from your church for their giving will likely give more in the future.
+Members and supporters who receive a “thank you” from your church for their giving will likely give more in the future.

 Thanking your donors meaningfully encourages them to continue enthusiastically giving.
 So before making that year-end request, thank your donors for all they’ve contributed throughout the year.
-The beginning of a new year is a perfect time to highlight all you have accomplished in the previous year thanks to your givers’ generosity.
+The end of the year is a perfect time to highlight all you have accomplished that year thanks to your givers’ generosity.

 Key #2: Speak to gift impact